 Bluff Knoll, at 1098 m, is the highest peak in the Stirling Range, and the most popular trail in the national park and often ranked as one of Australia’s best hikes.
 The three-day Stirling Range Ridge Walk, which starts at Ellen Peak, is for experienced hikers only as the track is very vague and scant.

-We have only hiked Bluff Knowl and Mt Trio to date but hope to return to the Stirling Range to complete the others.
+We have only climbed Bluff Knoll and Mt Trio to date but hope to return to the Stirling Range to complete the others.

 Bluff Knoll – 6.8 km – Grade 4

-The turnoff for Bluff Knowl is along the Chester Pass Road.
-Go past the picnic area to the Bluff Knowl car park.
+The turnoff for Bluff Knoll is along the Chester Pass Road.
+Go past the picnic area to the car park.
 In peak times, like weekends in spring or school holidays, the car park can fill up as early as 9 am.
-If this happens, rangers close the road off, and you won’t be able to access Bluff Knowl until people leave.
+If this happens, rangers close the road off, and you won’t be able to access Bluff Knoll until people leave.

 The trail is well kept with markers advising how long you have left to walk.
 The stairs make the climb and descent a lot easier than other hikes we have done as it isn’t as slippery.
 You’ll see a small waterfall just before the 1 km sign with the lower slopes covered with eucalypt, banksia and grass trees.
 Once you pass the shelter of the trees, it starts to get windy, so be careful of your footing.